vtphan/kmers/README.md

 }
 ```

-KmerCounter is used to counter only kmers in Freq in reads. kmers in reverse
+KmerCounter is used to counter only kmers in Freq in reads.
-complements of reads are *not* counted.

 #### func  NewKmerCounter

 ```go
 func NewKmerCounter(K int, freq map[int]int) *KmerCounter
 ```
-Count all kmers in freq

 #### func (*KmerCounter) Count1